 In the aftermath of Kehinde Lijadu’s death, PAM celebrate their unique music which rocked Nigeria and beyond in past times.

 Kehinde Lijadu, one half of the legendary Lijadu Sisters duo, has died following a cancer battle.
 Aged 71, she was said to have suffered a stroke, after a long battle with illness.
 The news was announced by her twin sister and bandmate, Taiwo, who expressed deep sorrow, writing that, “A tree has fallen!
 Kehinde was my light, my love, my soul mate… my everything.
 I am bereft and will miss her dearly.”
-GoFundMe has been started to crowdsource for her Memorial Service.
+A GoFundMe has been started to crowdsource for her Memorial Service.

 This great loss has drawn condolences from the public, amongst fans and friends alike.
 Tee Mac, the renowned flautist who made music with them wrote on social media, that “Kehinde Lijadu left us and sings in heaven now.”
 Others, like the writer and movie director Biyi Bandele have also shared heartfelt tributes.